What Is Permanent Makeup?

 - Tired of smudged, smeared makeup

-Who Is Permanent Makeup NOT Suited For?
+Permanent Makeup NOT Suited for the following conditions:

 - Ones undergoing Chemotherapy